Bachelor of Arts, Bachelor of Fine Arts

-- Develop the skills needed to produce creative, expressive, and distinctive work on the page, on-stage, and backstage.
+- Demonstrate the skills needed to produce creative, expressive, and distinctive work—on the page, on-stage, and backstage

-- Become a leader capable of facilitating the collaborative, ensemble environment that is the hallmark of great theatre.
+- Model the leadership skills necessary to facilitate the collaborative, ensemble environment that is the hallmark of great theatre

-- Demonstrate the ability to think, write, and speak self-reflectively, analytically and fluently, about your own and other’s work.
+- Demonstrate the ability to think, write, and speak self-reflectively, analytically and fluently, about their own and other’s work

-- Expand your personal, social, and global understanding through engagement in a diverse array of theatre work on campus and in the community.
+- Examine their personal, social, and global understanding through engagement in an intentionally diverse array of theatre work—on campus, in site-specific settings, and community contexts

 Plan of Study

-During your first year and a half in the program, you'll explore a wide range of classes including acting, costuming, stagecraft, and dance.
-As you begin to specialize your craft, you can choose from advanced classes like musical theatre, directing, stage lighting, and dramatic theory and criticism, while utilizing your theatre training in productions on campus and throughout the Salt Lake City community.
+During your first year and a half in the program, you'll explore a wide range of classes, including acting, costuming, stagecraft, and dance.
+As you begin to specialize your craft, you can choose from advanced classes like musical theatre, directing, stage lighting, and dramatic theory and criticism while utilizing your theatre training in productions on campus and throughout the Salt Lake City community.
+All theatre majors must participate in departmental productions as performers, designers, and/or technicians.
 Faculty members often arrange internships and other professional experience opportunities with partner organizations in your field of study.

-The Theatre Arts program offers 2 degree tracks.
-All students who declare as a theatre arts major enter the program in the bachelor of arts degree track (no audition required).
+The Theatre program offers 2 degree tracks.
+All students who declare as a theatre major enter the bachelor of arts degree track (no audition/interview required).
 If you want to pursue the bachelor of fine arts degree track, you must audition/interview when you become eligible.
-In the bachelor of fine arts degree track, you additionally choose 1 of 2 emphases to pursue based on your career goals.
+In the bachelor of fine arts degree track, you additionally choose an emphasis to pursue based on your career goals.